-There is great exploration potential as there is no drilling between surface and the new discoveries (a mile below).
-There is a strong possibility for additional parallel and stacked zones both above and below the new zones.
+There is great exploration potential with a strong possibility for additional parallel and stacked zones both above and below the new zones and along strike.

 KLG's exploration program will be directed at expanding the potential of these zones along strike and dip.
 This will require drilling long holes from underground.
 To maximize the drilling, drifts and drill bays will be required to locate the drills properly.